mlcommons/croissant/docs/croissant-spec.md

 In Croissant datasets, various elements need to be connected to each other.
 For instance, a `FileObject` may be extracted from another `FileObject`, or a column of a table may reference another table.
 We therefore need a mechanism to define **identifiers** for parts of a dataset,  and to reference them in other places.

 We use the standard JSON-LD mechanism for IDs and references, which relies on using the special `@id` property.
 References to objects are also specified using the `@id` property.
-They can be differenciated from ID definitions by the fact that no other properties are specified within the same object, e.g., **<code>{"@id": "flores200_dataset.tar.gz"}</code></strong> is a reference<strong><code>.</code></strong>
+They can be differenciated from ID definitions by the fact that no other properties are specified within the same object, e.g., `{"@id": "flores200_dataset.tar.gz"}` is a reference.

 IDs may be specified as short strings, but they are interpreted as IRIs.
-The "base" IRI is either the URL of the document (when accessed on the Web), or is specified explicitly in the context, via the @base property (see [JSON-LD specification](https://www.w3.org/TR/json-ld11/#base-iri)).
+The "base" IRI is either the URL of the document (when accessed on the Web), or is specified explicitly in the context, via the `@base` property (see [JSON-LD specification](https://www.w3.org/TR/json-ld11/#base-iri)).

 As a consequence, IDs must be unique within a Croissant dataset.
 This is fairly natural for "top-level" objects, like instances of `FileObject`, `FileSet` or `RecordSet`.
 For nested objects, such as `field`s in `RecordSet`s, we recommend prefixing their IDs with the ID of the containing object, with a '/' separator.
-For example the "date taken" `field` of an "images" `RecordSet` should have ID "images/date\_taken".
+For example the "date taken" `field` of an "images" `RecordSet` should have ID `images/date_taken`.

 Here are some examples of IDs and references to them.